vladdez/rainfall/level5/walkthrough.md

 - attack: format string exploitation using Global Offset Table
-- binary behavior: fgets argument and send it to printf, if global argument = 64 run the shell
+- binary behavior: fgets argument and send it to printf
-- targeted functions: v, o and main
+- targeted functions: n, o and main
-- vulnerability in v: printf() without argument (Bugs section in printf man)
+- vulnerability in n: printf() without argument (Bugs section in printf man)
+- vulnerability in o: no ASLR (address space layout realisation)
 - defense1: fget
 - defense2: function o with system call is non-called

 Method:
 - find the address of exit call in n
 - find the address of o function
-- find the exit (buffer) call position
+- find the exit call position
-- write o function address instead of exit address through buffer
+- write o function address instead of exit address through argument buffer

 Info:
-- positon of exit (buffer) in stack - 4
+- positon of exit function (buffer) in stack - 4
-- 134513828 - same in decimal
-- 080484a4 - address of o function
 - 08049838 - address of exit function
 - same in hex - \x38\x98\x04\x08

+- 080484a4 - address of o function
+- 134513828 - same in decimal

 - offset code structure: 134513828 = 134513824 (o address) - 4 (buffer address)